AND HEARTS SEMICOLON

 _andheartsemicolon: believe it or not, exploding mw's are tame as far as pat's concerned

-dmorgan18: i love my sister
+dmorgan18: i love my sisters

 _andheartsemicolon: f**k u